 Regulations for payday lenders are supposed to be in place to protect the consumers and keep the lenders in check.
 Recently, there have been talks to roll back payday lending regulations.
 These rollbacks will get lenders back to their regular lending tactics and will leave consumers exposed to whim of lenders.
 In the efforts for consumers to relieve payday loan debt, they could succumb to the excessive fees and unethical practices that have given the industry a bad reputation in the first plane.
 The roll back of these regulations could affect millions of younger Americans, as they are the population who are beginning to use these types of loans.The Consumer Financial Protection Bureau has made the decision to abandon the previous administration’s loan stipulations due to the current administration’s rollback in protection.
 These changes and regulations are intended to completely dismantle the previous administration’s protection for consumers.
 This rollback in regulation would leave many young Americans vulnerable to the payday loan debt trap.
 These loans pose an extremely high-risk to consumers because of the high interest rates and shorter time periods to pay back the loans.
 Often, borrowers find themselves not being able to pay back the loans right away, which keeps them in a never-ending cycle of payday loan debt.

 In theory, payday lenders have a business model that is predicated on predatory lending practices.
 They make astronomical profits on individuals who are, for lack of a better term, financially illiterate when it comes to interest rates and loan terms.
 These unaffordable loans make it challenging, if not impossible, for individuals to pay back the loans in a reasonable amount of time.
 With interest rates as high as 400% annually, consumers find themselves being stuck not knowing how to get out of these loans.
-The changes that the Consumer Financial Protection Bureau are implementing to rollback regulations for payday lenders makes one wonder if this is a result of the current administration’s efforts or an attempt to accommodate payday lenders in their efforts to achieve higher profits.
+The changes that the Consumer Financial Protection Bureau are implementing to rollback regulations for payday lenders makes one wonder if this is a result of the current administration’s efforts or an attempt to accommodate payday lenders in their efforts to achieve higher profits and avoid the Payday Lending Protection.

-The overall effects of these changes can be detrimental to borrowers.
+The overall effects of the Payday Lending Protection can be detrimental to borrowers.
 The fact that the Consumer Financial Protection Bureau is rescinding the protections that were initially implemented, makes anyone wonder if this is a move they are making because they have no choice or are they becoming susceptible to the payday loan lobbyists who lobby on the behalf of these lenders.
 Is the current administration putting pressure on this regulatory body to remove or lessen the regulatory restrictions to benefit these lenders?
 Without these regulations in place to protect consumers, the amount of payday loan debt could increase astronomically.
 With the lapse or complete removal of lending regulations, consumers have no choice but to turn to companies that allow some sort of payday loan debt relief.
 Such companies would have a vested interest in protecting consumers and will work, in spite of the current Administration, to protect consumers and their rights.
-After all, if consumers cannot rely on the government to protect them, the other alternative is to work with companies that will keep the consumer’s best interest in mind.
+After all, if consumers cannot rely on the government to protect them, the other alternative is to work with companies that will keep the consumer’s best interest in mind and in favor of the Payday lending protections

 There are companies that help customers consolidate payday loan debt.
 These companies will work to get consumers out of the payday loan debt they incurred when they signed up with these payday lenders.
 Not only will they work to get them out of this debt, they will assist them by educating them on how these loans really work.
 With approximately 23,000 payday lenders in the United States, this industry is not showing any signs of slowing down anytime soon.
 Companies such as Exit Payday Loans will work on your behalf to get you out and keep you out of these payday loan traps.
 If you are considering filing bankruptcy, there could be another option by utilizing the services of this company.
 You can go to their website and get a free quote on the services they offer.
 Their professional representatives are standing by to help you lower your monthly payments, consolidate multiple loans and lower your interest rates.
 Give Exit Payday Loans a call today.
 You won’t regret it.